prysmaticlabs/documentation/website/docs/getting-started.md

 ### Monitoring, metrics, and alerts

-<p>This section contains How-Tos that help you maintain validator uptime.</p>
+<p>This subsection contains How-Tos that help you maintain validator uptime.</p>
 </div>
 <div class='panel'>
 <a href='../monitoring/is-everything-fine'>Monitor Prysm for expected behavior</a>